mtbocim/mtbocim/README.md

 - 👋 Hi, I’m @mtbocim
-- 👀 I’m interested in ... repetition to solidify confidence and observing to see everyones different ideas and styles!
+- 👀 I’m interested in ...
+AI prompting and audio integration!
 - 🌱 I’m currently learning ...
 NextJS (v14)!
 Currently working on projects using React/TS, Python/Flask, SQL/PostGreSQL!
 - 💞️ I’m looking to collaborate on ... anything really
 - 📫 How to reach me ...
 LinkedIn